Königsberg Synagogue: Replacement synagogue

-In October 2011 the foundation cornerstone of the new synagogue was erected in the same place, where an exact replica of the building destroyed in 1938 was planned.
+In October 2011 the foundation cornerstone of the new synagogue was erected in the same place, where a modified replica of the building destroyed in 1938 was planned.
 The plaque attached to the cornerstone reportedly was damaged and sprayed with neo-Nazi symbols, but later was cleaned and repaired.
 The synagogue was reopened in 2018 on the 80th anniversary of its destruction.

 Clergy

 The following individuals have served as rabbi of the congregation: